 This course is a holistic study of older adults undergoing the aging process and the nursing process as it relates to treatment of acute and long-term health disruptions.
 Critical thinking and problem solving skills are employed in group exercises and independent study within the RN scope of practice.
 Pre-requisites: Satisfactory completion of all Term 1 courses of Carrington College's LVN to RN Associate Degree Registered Nurse Program.
-Co-requisites: RN 245, successful completion of which is needed to take the RN 241 final exam and RN 231 1.5 Credit Hours related to the RN scope of practice.
-Completion of this course is required to take the final exam for RN 231 and RN 241.
-This is a credit/no credit course.
-3 Credit Hours
+Corequisites: RN 245, successful completion of which is needed to take the RN 241 final exam and RN 231 1.5 Credit Hours